Lecturer Jobs at North Carolina State University with Visa Sponsorship

 Which visa types does NC State commonly use for Lecturer roles?

 NC State sponsors several visa categories for Lecturers depending on nationality and appointment structure.
 H-1B is the most common pathway for long-term positions.
-Australian citizens can pursue E-3 sponsorship, Canadian and Mexican nationals may qualify for TN status, and short-term or visiting Lecturer appointments are often structured under J-1 Exchange Visitor status.
+Australian citizens can pursue E-3 visa sponsorship, Canadian and Mexican nationals may qualify for TN visa status, and short-term or visiting Lecturer appointments are often structured under J-1 visa Exchange Visitor status.
 The right category depends on your citizenship and the nature of your appointment.

 What qualifications are expected for Lecturer roles at North Carolina State University?